saramic/simple-banking-service-code-challenge/README.md

 ## Work Log

+- [x] basis for a simple solution, a pass through solution for account balances now works, but still no solution after 7 hours
+    - 3:30 hours:minutes -> 8:30AM - 12:00PM
 - [ ] get a "simple solution" up and running, it's 3.5 hours in and I still have no code, look at a quick solution to meet a majority of the rubrick:
   `SimpleBankingService.run(file1, file2)` that reads in all `Accounts` and